Colorado shooting victim says LGBT+ club targeted in hate crime saved him

 Sorry if this is heavy but quite literally, y’all saved my life.
 All I have is love in my heart for you.
 Thank you ♥️— franken-tits (@dr_wormm) September 30, 2022

-People expressed their dismay on social media that Mr Alston had been targeted at a workplace that had brought him so much happiness.
+People expressed their dismay on social media that Mr Aston had been targeted at a workplace that had brought him so much happiness.

 “This hurts so bad.
 It enrages me that the club that saved Daniel’s life and brought him so much joy was the place where someone else took his life,” wrote one Twitter user.

-Mr Alston’s mother Sabrina Alston told Colorado Public Radio her son was the happiest he had ever been after moving to the town two years ago.
+Mr Aston’s mother Sabrina Aston told Colorado Public Radio her son was the happiest he had ever been after moving to the town two years ago.

 “He was thriving and having fun and having friends.
 It’s just unbelievable.
 He had so much more life to give to us and to all to his friends and to himself,” she said.